 As children, we’re taught to be wary of strangers.
 But random encounters with people we don’t know can lead to surprising insights about others and opportunities to learn more about ourselves.
-Click the links below to read this selection of essays about strangers from our new book and audiobook, This I Believe: Life Lessons.
+Click the links below to read this selection of essays about life lessons learned from strangers.

 The work of This I Believe is made possible by individuals like you.
 Please consider making your tax-deductible contribution today.

-Top 100 Essays USB DriveThis 8 GB USB drive contains 100 of the top This I Believe audio broadcasts of the last ten years, plus some favorites from Edward R. Murrow's radio series of the 1950s.
-It can be loaded into your computer, your mobile device, or plugged straight into your car in order to listen to a wide variety of inspiring essays, as read by their author.
-Perfect for personal or classroom use!
+Top 100 Essays USB DriveThis USB drive contains 100 of the top This I Believe audio broadcasts of the last ten years, plus some favorites from Edward R. Murrow's radio series of the 1950s.
+It's perfect for personal or classroom use!
 Click here to learn more.

 This week’s essayMountain climbers learn how to rest-step – that is, to pause between each step to catch one’s breath at high altitudes.
 Climber Phil Powers believes this technique of pacing is valuable in everyday life.
 Click here to read his essay.